HealthCatalyst/healthcareai-r/refactor_outline.md

 All old code has been moved into `R/depreciated`.
 If you are going to use a substantial amount of code from the old package, bring it back into `R` and rename it to current standards with something like `git mv R/depreciated/common-correlations R/find_correlations`.

+All work on the refactor should be done in branches off of, PRs should be to, `refactorS3`.

 # Functions

 ## Profiling